(New Sec. 13.09 Added by Ord. No. 172,171, Eff. 9/27/98.)

 1. Requirements.
 A Mixed Use District may only include lots in the R5, CR, C1, C1.5, C2, C4, or C5 zones.
 Lots in the R3 or R4 zones may also be included in a Mixed Use District if they (1) abut a designated major or secondary highway; and (2) are also located in a Community Plan designated regional or community center.

 A Mixed Use District shall contain no less than one Block Face.
-The total acreage in a Mixed Use District shall include contiguous parcels of land which may only be separated by public streets, alleys, or other physical features, or as determined by the Director of Planning, or his/her designee.
+The total acreage in a Mixed Use District shall include contiguous parcels of land which may only be separated by public streets, alleys, or other physical features, or as determined by the Director of Planning, or the Director's designee.
 Precise boundaries are required to be delineated at the time of application or initiation of an individual rezoning application to Mixed Use District.

 A Mixed Use District shall be consistent with the intent and purposes of the applicable Community Plan.
-If, as determined by the Director of Planning or his/her designee, the provisions of this section conflict with those of an adopted specific plan, then the provisions of the specific plan shall prevail.
+If, as determined by the Director of Planning or the Director's designee, the provisions of this section conflict with those of an adopted specific plan, then the provisions of the specific plan shall prevail.
 If the provisions of this section conflict with any other citywide regulations except an adopted specific plan, then the provisions of this section shall prevail.
 If “Q” or “D” limitations have been imposed on a lot, then the most restrictive requirement shall prevail.

 2. Standard Provisions and Permitted Modifications.
 In establishing an individual Mixed Use District, all of the standard provisions set forth in Subsection C., Uses; Subsection D., Yards; Subsection E., Development Incentives; Subsection F., Development Standards; and Subsection G., Pedestrian Orientation, shall apply.